Skip to article frontmatterSkip to article content

 Step 2: Calculate the differential kinematics by hand

-We first calculate the Jacobian by hand, because programmatically there’s nothing for you to do yet.
+We first calculate the Jacobian by hand, because programmatically there’s nothing for us to do yet.

 The analytical Jacobian is given by